VinnyShaw/vinny-shaw-photography-ci-ms1/README.md

 Simple, minimal font styles and text placement allow the user to easily navigate the content and information, while experiencing a full-page presentation of the owners work throughout.

+- A user may want to learn about the owner and their work by reading short a biography.

+- A user may want to see what services the owner offers.

+- A user may want to see examples of the owners skills on offer, to see if they suit their requirements.

+- A user may want to easily contact the owner if they would like to hire them for their services or ask for additional information.

+- A user may want to connect to the owner via social media or to follow their accounts.

 ## [Click to visit Wireframes, mockups and screenshots](https://github.com/VinnyShaw/vinny-shaw-photography-ci-ms1/blob/master/wireframes.md)

 ## Features